 The increasingly long tails that we see in the distributions, are the result of cross-country inequalities in education expansion – in the long run, we can see that there has been a considerable increase in the dispersion of the years of schooling.
 This is mainly the result of cross-country differences, since some nations started expanding education much later than other, and some are still lagging behind.
 Interestingly, however, inequality grew in the period 1870-1950, but after this point, it has slowly started going down (notice that the distribution in 2010 is ‘bulkier’ in the middle, vis-a-vis the distribution in 1950).
 Below we provide more detailed evidence of how education inequality has been going down since 1950.

-As we can see, despite short periods of decline, there is generally an upward trend in the gender ratios across all regions – this implies that gender gaps in educational attainment have been going down in the long run.
-In fact, Latin America and Eastern Europe caught up with the group of ‘advanced economies’10 in the 1980s, and the gender gaps in these regions have already been closed almost completely (i.e. the gender ratios approximate the 100% benchmark for education gender parity).
+Since then there has generally been a strong upward trend in the gender ratios across all world regions, which indicates that the inequality between men and women in access to education has been declining.
+In fact, Latin America and Eastern Europe caught up with the group of ‘advanced economies’ in the 1980s, and the gender gaps in these regions have already been closed almost completely (i.e. the gender ratios approximate the 100% benchmark for education gender parity).

 Have gains from historical education expansion fully materialized?
 The breakdown by age gives us a view into the future: as the inequality is lower among today’s younger generations, we can expect the decline of inequality to continue in the future.
 Thus, further reductions in education inequality are still to be expected within developing countries; and if the expansion of global education can be continued, we can speed up this important process of global convergence.